Amphicyonidae: Evolution

 It has long been uncertain where amphicyonids originated.
 It was thought that they may have crossed from Europe to North America during the Miocene epoch, but recent research suggests a possible North American origin from the miacids Miacis cognitus and M. australis (now renamed as the genera Gustafsonia and Angelarctocyon, respectively).
 As these are of North American origin, but appear to be early amphicyonids, it may be that the Amphicyonidae actually originates in North America.

-Other New World amphicyonids include the oldest known amphicyonid, Daphoenus (37–16 Mya).
+New World amphicyonids include the oldest known amphicyonid, Daphoenus (40–27 Ma).
+During the Arikareean in North America, amphicyonids had a competitive advantage over nimravids as the Oligocene progressed due to their greater cursoriality compared to the latter, helping them to persist as the latter disappeared from the continent as terrestrial habitats became more open.